 Flemish portrait painting of the 16th century was admired for its meticulous technique and extraordinary realism.
 Artists used a variety of visual devices to intensify the relationship between viewer and sitter.
-In Hans Memling’s Portrait of a Man, the subject appears to project into our space, while Jan Gossaert’s 'The Three Children of Christian II of Denmark' blurs the boundaries of the real and painted world by the use of a fictive inner frame.
+In Hans Memling’s Portrait of a Man, the subject appears to project into our space, while Jan Gossaert’s The Three Children of Christian II of Denmark blurs the boundaries of the real and painted world by the use of a fictive inner frame.
 The Boy at a Window, by an unidentified artist, is the most striking example of such illusionistic tricks.
 He rests his left hand on the window ledge directly below the catch, while with his right hand he taps the glass.

 A recurring theme in Flemish art is that of an ancient story recast in a modern guise or set in contemporary surroundings.
 Hans Vredeman de Vries places the biblical story of Christ in the House of Mary and Martha in a magnificent interior, probably a prosperous Antwerp merchant’s home.
-Pieter Bruegel’s 'Massacre of the Innocents', a deceptively beautiful scene of a Flemish village under snow, is in fact one of the most savage satires in the history of art.
+Pieter Bruegel’s Massacre of the Innocents, a deceptively beautiful scene of a Flemish village under snow, is in fact one of the most savage satires in the history of art.
 Bruegel casts the Flemish townspeople in the role of the innocents and their families, while the perpetrators of the crime are Imperial troops serving their Habsburg overlords.
 The painting later belonged to the Emperor Rudolf II, when the subject was changed to a scene of plunder.

 In the mid-16th century, Flemish artists were considered to be the greatest of all landscape painters.
 A type of ideal panoramic landscape, first seen in the work of Pieter Bruegel, served as the setting for a range of subject matter, from genre scenes to Biblical stories.
-In Jan Brueghel’s 'Adam and Eve in the Garden of Eden', the Southern Netherlands is transformed into a Christian Arcadia, while Roelandt Savery depicts the fear and fascination of a more hostile Nature in 'Lions in a Landscape'.
+In Jan Brueghel’s Adam and Eve in the Garden of Eden, the Southern Netherlands is transformed into a Christian Arcadia, while Roelandt Savery depicts the fear and fascination of a more hostile Nature in Lions in a Landscape.
 The exhibition includes three of Rubens’s greatest landscapes, which were painted for the artist’s personal pleasure and hung in his house in Antwerp.‘The Farm at Laken’, Summer and Winter are a celebration of the blessings of peace, the fertility of the region and of the sacred ritual of work on the land.

 Many artists from the Low Countries spent significant periods of time in Rome.
 The landscape painter Paulus Bril, represented in the exhibition by the jewel-like Landscape with Goatherds, worked in the city for over 50 years.
 Unlike their Dutch counterparts, Flemish artists enjoyed the patronage of the Catholic Church.
 The exhibition includes an important group of religious paintings in the tradition of the Italian Renaissance and strongly influenced by the study of classical antiquity.
-Among these are treatments of 'The Assumption of the Virgin' by Dionys Calvaert and Rubens, Crispin van den Broeck’s 'Christ Healing the Sick', Marten van Heemskerck’s apocalyptic 'The Four Last Things' and Van Dyck’s 'Christ Healing the Paralytic', one of three religious paintings by the artist in the exhibition.
+Among these are treatments of The Assumption of the Virgin by Dionys Calvaert and Rubens, Crispin van den Broeck’s Christ Healing the Sick, Marten van Heemskerck’s apocalyptic The Four Last Things and Van Dyck’s Christ Healing the Paralytic, one of three religious paintings by the artist in the exhibition.

 At the heart of the exhibition are paintings created during the reign of Archduke Albert and his wife, the Infanta Isabella, regents of the Spanish crown from 1598 until 1633.
 From this period comes a group of powerful portraits by Van Dyck and Rubens, including the latter’s self portrait (a gift to Charles I when Prince of Wales).
 These works possess a painterly sensuality, a richness of colour and confidence of touch which could possibly be seen as a reflection of a new-found stability, prosperity and Flemish national identity.
 From the late 1630s and 1640s are the everyday peasant scenes of David Teniers.
-‘The Stolen Kiss’, 'Interior of a Kitchen with an Old Woman Peeling Turnips' and 'A Kermis on St George’s Dayshow the artist’s extraordinary command of light effects, delight in the textures of simple interiors and masterful depiction of the comic character.
+‘The Stolen Kiss’, Interior of a Kitchen with an Old Woman Peeling Turnips and A Kermis on St George’s Dayshow the artist’s extraordinary command of light effects, delight in the textures of simple interiors and masterful depiction of the comic character.

-Admission prices* for The Queen’s Gallery, Buckingham Palace (includes Bruegel to Rubens: Masters of Flemish Painting, Treasures from the Royal Collection and audio tours): Adult £8.50, Over 60/Student £4.50, Under 17 £3.00, Family (2 adults and 3 under 17s) £13.00, Under 5 free.
+Admission prices* for The Queen’s Gallery, Buckingham Palace (includes Bruegel to Rubens: Masters of Flemish Painting, Treasures from the Royal Collection and audio tours): Adult £8.50, Over 60/Student £7.50, Under 17 £4.25, Family (2 adults and 3 under 17s) £21.50, Under 5 free.
 On-the-day tickets from The Queen’s Gallery.
-Advance tickets from www.royalcollection.org.uk or 0131 556 5100 (a booking fee applies). *Tickets purchased directly from the Royal Collection entitle you to register for a year’s unlimited admission.
+Advance tickets from www.royalcollection.org.uk or +44 (0)20 7766 7301 (a booking fee applies). *Tickets purchased directly from the Royal Collection entitle you to register for a year’s unlimited admission.